 Once an applicant's file is complete, the respective department will review the file.
 Then the department will send a letter informing the applicant of the admission decision.
 Admission to Graduate College does not imply that the student is a candidate for a degree.
-No commitment is made on this matter until the student is admitted to candi-
+No commitment is made on this matter until the student is admitted to candidacy.
+Refer to the Academic Policies section in this catalog for more information about candidacy.